UU Services for Boot Camp Recruits

 Department of Defense Instruction 1300.17(4a) states, “The DoD places a high value on the rights of members of the Military Services to observe the tenets of their respective religions or to observe no religion at all.
 It protects the civil liberties of its personnel and the public to the greatest extent possible, consistent with its military requirements, in accordance with DoD Instruction (DoDI) 1000.29 (Reference (c)).

 Execution of this instruction varies from command to command.
-The UU Military Ministry Great Lakes depends on an established infrastructure at the base chapel and ongoing organizational support from the senior chaplain and base commander.
+The UU Military Ministry Great Lakes depends on an established infrastructure at the base chapel and ongoing support from an assigned volunteer coordinator, the senior chaplain and the base commander.

 The chapel at the Recruit Training Command has Protestant, Catholic and Jewish chaplains on staff.
-More than a dozen smaller denominations are served by a network of volunteer lay leaders that is coordinated by the chaplain’s office.
+More than a dozen smaller denominations are served by a network of volunteer lay leaders.
 Faith traditions range from Baha’i to Christian Science to Eastern Orthodox Christian to Unitarian Universalist.
-Each faith group is allowed up to five lay leaders who are represented by a point-of-contact with the chaplain’s office.
+Each faith group is allowed up to five lay leaders, one of whom serves as their Point-Of-Contact with the chaplain’s office.
 There are more than 70 lay leaders who conduct the traditional worship services of their faith.

 Becoming a Volunteer Lay Leader

-Applicants must be a Unitarian Universalist who is member in good standing of his/her congregation.
+An applicant must be a Unitarian Universalist who is a member in good standing of his/her congregation and is recommended by the minister.
 Applicants are requested to have documented young adult UU worship leader credentials, for example the UUA Renaissance Worship module or other training that will be provided.
-They must be able to receive UUA Military Ministry endorsement to facilitate UU young adult worship.
-Applicants must also complete Great Lakes Naval annual 2-hour volunteer worship leader training on the do’s and don’ts of relating to the recruits.
-For security purposes, they must pass a computerized National Agency Check of Social Security Number and Drivers License numbers in order to be issued a photo ID and vehicle pass that allows access to the base.
+They must receive UUA endorsement to conduct young adult worship.
+Applicants must also complete the chaplain’s annual worship leader training.
+For security purposes, they must pass a computerized National Agency Check of Social Security and Drivers License numbers in order to be issued a photo ID and vehicle pass.
 These are renewed annually.
+Only persons with these credentials are allowed on base – no visitors.

 The volunteer Lay Worship Leader includes the following responsibilities:

 The work load is about 2-4 hours worship preparation and 1 hour to lead worship.
-Since it is a different group of recruits each week, many lay leaders create a portfolio of services that can be easily repeated.
+Since it is a different group of recruits each week, most lay leaders create a portfolio of services that can be repeated on short notice with minimal fresh preparation.

 UUMMGL is an Equal Opportunity Employer and encourages women, persons of color, young adults, and persons with disabilities to apply.